RenderKit/oidn/README.md

 Requirements
 ============

-Open Image Denoise requires a CPU with at least SSE4.2 support.
+Open Image Denoise requires a CPU with at least SSE 4.2 support.

 The software dependencies are:
 * Operating system: